fullctl/docs.fullctl.com/docs/index.md

 # Introduction to FullCtl

-FullCtl is a network automation and orchestration software suite focused on providing a source of truth for your network and provides a suite of tools to take actions and provide services based on that SoT.
+FullCtl is a network automation and orchestration software suite focused on providing a source of truth (SoT) for your network and provides a suite of tools to take actions and provide services based on that SoT.

 In order to provide functionality for a variety of networks, FullCtl is made up of a number of modules.
 Some of these, like aclCtl, provide functionality to other modules, and some, like ixCtl provide interfaces and automation controllers directly.
 It should be noted that most modules do not act directly on your infrastructure, instead being communicated with by a variety of agents deployed in your infrastructure.
 These agents are typically containers providing services like route servers, but can also be proxy connections allowing your systems to securely communicate with FullCtl to obtain and act on information provided by the FullCtl SoT.